quinn-rs/quinn/docs/book/src/quinn/certificate.md

 <br><hr>

-[Nextup](set-up-connection.md), lets have a look at how to setup a connection.
+[Next](set-up-connection.md), let's have a look at how to setup a connection.

 [1]: https://en.wikipedia.org/wiki/Certificate_authority
 [2]: https://en.wikipedia.org/wiki/Public_key_certificate